graphcore-research/gwr/gwr-developer-guide/md_src/resources/chapter.md

 capacity.

 The `gwr_resources` library provides a collection of shared resource primitives to be used when building simulations.
-These are not intended to include or model Graphcore IP.

 ## Example